Our Leadership

 Associate Director of Development

 Megan joined the Front Range Community College Foundation in January 2021.
 She holds a BA in Gender Studies from Indiana University and an MS in Sports Management from Florida State University.
 Prior to her time with FRCC, Megan served as a Development Manager for the American Diabetes Association and held development roles with the University of Denver and Duke University.
 Megan is originally from North Carolina and currently resides in Denver with her hound dog mix, Friday.
-She is a certified yoga instructor and enjoys hiking, swimming, and escape rooms.
+She is a certified yoga instructor and enjoys hiking, swimming and escape rooms.

 Megan.Taub@frontrange.edu | 303-404-5464